 Take advantage of perks not offered by personal credit cards

 Business credit cards often have better terms than personal credit cards, including higher credit limits and the ability to extend your billing cycle.
-The Plum Card® from American Express , for example, allows cardholders to carry a balance for up to 60 days with no interest when you pay your minimum amount due by the due date.
-It also offers a 1.5% discount if you pay early.
-(See Rates and Fees; terms apply)
+CardName discontinued, for example, allows cardholders to carry a balance for up to 60 days with no interest when you pay your minimum amount due by the due date.
+It also offers a 1.5% discount on your statement on the amount you pay within 10 days of the statement closing date.
+(See Rates and Fees)

 Another advantage of business cards: many credit card companies, including American Express® and Capital One®, among others, offer benefits like free employee cards to help you better control business spending (and rack up rewards), access to private airport lounges, free WiFi, airline fee credits, and detailed reporting to help you better keep track of business expenses.

 Whether you sell handmade soaps on Etsy or design ads for a living, every freelancer has ongoing expenses.
 So why not get rewarded for money you would have spent anyway?